Writing News SOCIO5092

 The other core option on the programme - Producing News - cannot be taken in combination with this course as both cover some of the same content.
 Students must select one or the other.

 There are two formally assessed assignments for this course.
-The first, which counts for 50%, involves the production in assigned groups of a news website to which each student must contribute two written articles (one long-from and one news report) and play a clearly defined role in the production process (eg web design, image selection, editor, etc).
-They will commission, research, write, design and edit the online news site with support from teaching staff including the newly appointed Media Technician.
+The first, which counts for 50%, is the production in assigned groups of a newspaper to which each student must contribute two written articles (one long-form and one news report) and play a clearly defined role in the production process (eg design and layout, image selection, editor, etc).
+They will commission, research, write, design and edit the final piece with support from teaching staff.
 Assessment will be based on:

 - the degree of skill in producing engaging and original journalism